bovkun/knowledgebase/README.md

   <tr>
     <td>PropertySubType</td>
     <td>String</td>
     <td>Secondary type of the listed property.
-Must have one of these values:
+Must be one of these values:
       <ul>
         <li>Apartment</li>
         <li>Boatslip</li>